organisciak/dissertation/document/1_intro.md

 In subjective tasks, it is assumed that there is no universally correct form of contribution.
 For example, when crowd contributions are used to inform recommendations, such as for music or film, it often assumed that different types of people enjoy different products.
 We thus see approaches to recommendation such as collaborative filtering, where users are matched to similar users based on the overlap between their tastes rather than a global definition of 'good' or 'bad' products.
-In such a case, inter-rater consistency is still important, to make it possible to identify similar users.
+In such a case, intercoder consistency is still important, to make it possible to identify similar users.
-Modern approaches to collaborative filtering commonly normalize ratings against a user-specific bias (i.e. "how does this rating compare this user's average rating") and sometimes against an item-specific bias (i.e. "how does this rating compare to what the rest of the community thinks about the item").
+Modern approaches to collaborative filtering commonly normalize ratings against a user-specific bias (i.e., "how does this rating compare this user's average rating") and sometimes against an item-specific bias (i.e., "how does this rating compare to what the rest of the community thinks about the item").

 For objective tasks, @neuendorf_content_2002 differentiates between two types: manifest and latent.